stevenaeola/cep/2019/media/md/index.md

 Who is it for?
 --------------

 CEP is aimed at practitioners and researchers in computing education, both within Computing departments and elsewhere.
-The conference provides a platform to share and discuss issues, and how they apply to computing education.
+The conference provides a platform to share and discuss innovations and developments in the practice of computing education.
+Accepted papers will be published in the [ACM digital library](https://dl.acm.org).

 How will the conference run?
 ----------------------------